jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 You can access the container via SSH and copy the application to deploy into a temporal folder in the container (using <code>scp</code>) and deploy it using JBoss CLI

 Notes:
-* If running the containers in domain mode, you can deploy to several server instances by doing a server-group deploy
+* If running the containers in domain mode, you can deploy/undeploy to several server instances at same time by doing a server-group deploy

 Logging
 -------